itlab-vision/dl-benchmark/src/model_converters/paddle_covnerter/README.md

 python paddle2onnx.py -d .\pd_pth\inference_model -f model.pdmodel -p model.pdiparams -m inference.onnx -o 11
 ```

-This will convert model from Paddle to ONNX format.
+This script will convert model from Paddle to ONNX format.

 ### Converter parameters

-- `--model_dir` Path to the directory with the original model.
+- `--model_dir` is a path to the directory with the original model.
-- `--model_filename` Name of the model file name.
+- `--model_filename` is a name of the model file name.
-- `--params_filename` Name of the parameters file name.
+- `--params_filename` is a name of the parameters file name.
-- `--model_path` Path to the resulting .onnx file.
+- `--model_path` is a path to the resulting .onnx file.
-- `--opset_version` Desired opset version of the resulting ONNX model.
+- `--opset_version` is a desired opset version of the resulting ONNX model.

 ### Examples of usage